The BIG ‘Systemic Racism’ Lie

 The bottom line here is that there is a disconnect between strong and legitimate feelings and the need for a larger conversation considering factual data if we are to achieve some mutually agreed upon solutions.
 Making that objective more difficult, emotive/empathic processors are often blinded to the proposition that the policies they embrace that feels right, actually exacerbate the conditions that they feel so strongly about resolving.
 In many cases where such emotive convictions are held by young white people, I would describe that as “white privilege”!

 Given a lifetime of observing this communication obstruction, and the manipulating constituent emotions, Thomas Sowell, senior fellow at Stanford’s Hoover Institution, declared flatly: “Emotions neither prove nor disprove facts.
 There was a time when any rational adult understood this.”

-On race-bait fodder, Sowell concludes: “Racism is not dead.
+On race-bait fodder, Sowell notes: “Racism is not dead.
 But it is on life-support, kept alive mainly by the people who use it for an excuse or to keep minority communities fearful or resentful enough to turn out as a voting bloc on election day. … Have we become a country whose leaders are charlatans, and whose people are sheep?”

 Considering the communication breakdown between emotive and cognitive interpretations, decades ago Ronald Reagan wryly noted, “The trouble with our liberal friends is not that they’re ignorant; it’s just that they know so much that isn’t so.”